 The apostle Paul resembled the Christian life with that of an athlete’s race (1 Corinthians 9:24).
 Contesting for the victory in the Grecian games meant more than the making of a trivial effort; it was a relentless struggle for the mastery of the body.
 To have any hope of victory in the games, a competitor must be able to do his best.
 He must be temperate in his desires and appetites, abstain from all that would stimulate and weaken the body such as intoxicating substances and all the licentious indulgences.
 He must have self-control in all things, not only in those that are absolutely harmful, but even in the use of things not harmful of themselves.

 In like manner, the believer who is determined to obtain the prize of eternal life must follow a program similar in many ways to that of the athlete in the Greek games.
-Hard work, perseverance, and self-denial are as necessary for him who wants to have eternal life as they are for the athletes who compete for earthly temporary rewards (Matthew 24:13; Philippians 3:13–15; 1 Timothy 6:12).
+Growing in understanding God’s Word, a life of prayer, and daily submission to God’s will is necessary for him who wants to have eternal life as for an athlete who competes for earthly temporary rewards (Matthew 24:13; Philippians 3:13–15; 1 Timothy 6:12).

 In the Christian race, everyone who fulfills the training requirements can receive the reward (Revelation 2:10; 22:17).
 Though eternal life is entirely a gift of God, it is granted only to those who apply themselves in heart, mind and soul (Romans 2:7 also Hebrews 3:6, 14).